-Investment properties are those that are currently held solely to earn rentals and/ or for capital appreciation.
-Properties are measured initially at cost and subsequently at fair value and are not depreciated, with gains or losses on revaluation being posted to the Financing and Investment Income and Expenditure line in the CIES.
+Investment properties are those that are currently held solely to earn rentals and/ or for capital appreciation However, if an asset is held for regeneration or economic development purposes (and rental income is generated as a result), then categorisation would be Property Plant & Equipment, and not Investment Property.
+Investment properties are measured initially at cost and subsequently at fair value and are not depreciated, with gains or losses on revaluation being posted to the Financing and Investment Income and Expenditure line in the CIES.
 This line is also credited or debited with gains/ losses on the disposal of properties, measured as the difference between the carrying amount and the sale proceeds.